 Please refer to Saint Mary's Satisfactory Academic Progress Policy for Undergraduate and Graduate students.

-I am a continuing student and just got my award letter.
+I am a continuing student and just got my financial aid offer.
 The Pell Grant amount is different from last year.
 What happened?

 A student's Pell Grant is determined each year based on the family's income, assets, and household size.
 The Pell Grant is prorated each year based on the Student’s Student Aid Index (SAI).

 How can I find more financial aid?

 We strongly encourage all students to look for outside scholarships.
 This requires an ongoing search, not just a one-time search.
 We have scholarship websites webpage and outside scholarships webpage to assist our students in search of scholarship opportunities.
 It is also a good idea to look in 'your own backyard'.
 Check with your local service organizations like Kiwanis, Rotary Club, Lions, and PEO.
 If your parents belong to professional associations or unions, or even their employers, ask to see if they have scholarship available.